tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 unstable individuals would venture out alone to run the risks of space travel and meeting alien species.
 However, they are very intelligent, more so than humans, and industrious, and manipulative.
-It becomes clear over the course of the books that Puppeteers have selectively bred the Kzin into constructive docility by engineering the many human-kzin wars, and their plans for everyone else are scarcely less manipulative.
+It becomes clear over the course of the books that Puppeteers have selectively bred the Kzinti into constructive docility by engineering the many human-kzin wars, and their plans for everyone else are scarcely less manipulative.